TouK/nussknacker/docs/scenarios_authoring/Enrichers.md

 ![alt_text](img/databaseQueryEnricher.png "databaseQuery Enricher")

-If parameter(s) need to be passed to the SQL query, use "?" as a placeholder for a parameter value; Nussknacker will dynamically adjust the node configuration window to include the entry field for the paramer(s).
+If parameter(s) need to be passed to the SQL query, use "?" as a placeholder for a parameter value; Nussknacker will dynamically adjust the node configuration window to include the entry field for the parameter(s).

 If a query returns more than just one record and you need just one, you can set result strategy option to "single result" - this will ensure that only one db record will be used to populate the variable which holds output from this node.